Lilium-DApp/verifier/README.md

 ## 🚀 Building and deploying the Application on Testnet

-Follow the steps below to build the application:
+Follow the steps below to build the application after cloning this repo:

 #### **Step 1:** Execute the following commands to build the application 🛠️: